hbctraining/Intro-to-R/lessons/04_introR-data-manipulation.md

 ***
 **Exercise**

-1. Extract only the elements in `samplegroup` that are not KO.
+1. Extract only those elements in `samplegroup` that are not KO.

 ***